 All current, active parents, boosters, or supporters of any scholastic music education program are eligible for nomination (nominees do not have to be affiliated with Bands of America or Music for All participating bands).
 Former or inactive parents, boosters and supporters of Bands of America and Music for All participating programs may also be nominated.

-The winner will be notified by September 25, 2023 and will be invited to participate in an awards ceremony at the Grand National Championships in Indianapolis on Friday evening, November 10, 2023.
+The winner will be notified by September 27, 2024 and invited to participate in an awards ceremony at the Grand National Championships in Indianapolis on Friday evening, November 15, 2024.
 Music for All will provide hotel accommodations (one room, double occupancy) for three nights and VIP tickets to all Grand Nationals events for up to four family members.
-Round-trip airfare for up to two people will be provided.
+Round trip airfare will be provided for up to two people.